koomai/bulletproof-email/README.md

 `gulp build` - builds production ready files in *dist/production* folder.
 `gulp build --minify` - minifies your HTML files
 `gulp build --zip` - builds files + creates a zip file of your images directory (for Campaign Monitor)
 `gulp build --zip=all` - builds files and creates a zip file of everything (for Mailchimp)

+`gulp mail --template=NAME` - send a test email using your default configuration in `nodemailer.config.js`
+`gulp mail -t NAME` - alias for the above task
+`gulp mail --template=NAME --to=email@example.com --subject='Lorem Ipsum'` - send a test email with overrides

-`gulp copy --template=NAME` - copies your built template to the clipboard `gulp copy -t NAME` - alias for the above task
+`gulp copy --template=NAME` - copies your built template to the clipboard
+`gulp copy -t NAME` - alias for the above task

 `gulp clone --from=NAME --to=NEW` - clones template NAME into NEW